Pricing

 • Usability Testing: Testing that measures how user-friendly and easy-to-use the software is.

-• Compatibility Testing (or Cross-browser Testing): Testing that ensures the software works correctly across different platforms, devices, or environments.
+• Compatibility Testing (or Cross-browser testing): Testing that ensures the software works correctly across different platforms, devices, or environments.

 The decision to use which of these types of software tests depends on the test scenarios, resource availability, and business requirements.